Mourinho reveals he wanted Bale at Real Madrid before he left as he finally looks to get his man at Tottenham | Goal.com

 Bale joined Madrid in 2013, the same summer Mourinho departed the Santiago Bernabeu after a three-year spell in charge.

-The winger is being linked with a move back to England, with Spurs said to be leading the race to land him, and Mourinho admits he is a fan.
+The 31-year-old started just 12 games in La Liga last season and is looking to for a move after spending seven seasons in the Spanish capital.

+The winger's agent has said the 31-year-old wants to return to the north London side and a deal is currently being negotiated, while Manchester United have also been linked.

-"I'm not going to comment on Gareth Bale - a Real Madrid player," Mourinho said at a press conference on Wednesday.
+"“I don’t comment on hypothetical stuff.
+Gareth Bale is a Real Madrid player," Mourinho said when asked if about the club's interest in Bale at a press conference on Wednesday.

+"It's not my job to have contact with agents, I don't want to comment on that, especially on players at other clubs.

 "I tried to sign him for Real Madrid which was not possible during my time there.
-But the president followed my instinct and followed my knowledge and the season I left he brought Gareth to the club."
+But the president followed my instinct and followed my knowledge and the season I left he brought Gareth to the club.
+That's no secret and Gareth knows that."

 More to follow...